korlibs-archive/korio/README.md

 ### Execution

-Korio includes includes a mechanism to execute commands inside a VfsFile.
-This allow you execute asynchronously commands in your local file system, but also allows to implement RPC mechanisms, that will work seamlessly.
+Korio includes a mechanism to execute commands inside a VfsFile.
+This allows you to execute asynchronous commands in your local file system, but also allows to implement RPC mechanisms that will work seamlessly.
 You can implement here ssh or ftp commands as an example.

 ### Included Vfs

-There are several filesystems included and you can find examples of usage in the test folder:
+There are several filesystems included and you can find examples of their usage in the test folder:

 ```kotlin
 LocalVfs, UrlVfs, ZipVfs, IsoVfs, ResourcesVfs, JailVfs, MountableVfs, MemoryVfs, S3Vfs